influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/introduction/installation.md

 Kapacitor is responsible for creating and sending alerts in Chronograf.

 Chronograf requires at least one Kapacitor instance if you plan on using Chronograf for creating, sending, and managing alerts.
-Kapacitor instances are scoped to the InfluxDB instance or InfluxEnterprise cluster that connects to Chronograf.
+Kapacitor instances are scoped to the InfluxDB instance or InfluxDB Enterprise cluster that connects to Chronograf.
-An InfluxDB instance or InfluxEnterprise cluster can support more than one Kapacitor instance.
+An InfluxDB instance or InfluxDB Enterprise cluster can support more than one Kapacitor instance.

 You do not need a Kapacitor instance if you plan on only using Chronograf's host list, data explorer, dashboard, and admin pages.